sgoldenlab/simba/docs/extractFeatures.md

 ## How to run your own script

+1. First, load your project and navigate to the `[Extract Features]` tab.

-1. Under **Extract Features**, check the checkbox `Apply user defined feature extraction script`.
+2. Under **Extract Features**, check the checkbox `Apply user defined feature extraction script`.

-2. Select your script by clicking on `Browse File`.
+3. Select your script by clicking on `Browse File`.

-3. Click on `Extract Features` button to run your script through SimBA.
+4. Click on `Extract Features` button to run your script through SimBA.